ELCI-Linux/ELCI-Linux/README.md

 IPFirewall
   -Installs an IP table Firewall (Script from github.com/ChrisTitusTech) MusicX
-    - Imnsta;;s a variety of music players and production tools, including DAWs and Terminal Players, NewsX
+    - Installs a variety of music players and production tools, including DAWs and Terminal Players, NewsX
     - Installs a range of RSS feed readers and other News focused applications.
 PacmanX